 What was middle school like for you?

 I lost some friends in elementary because they said I had been too much of a “teacher’s pet.”
-So I started to rebel a little in middle school to become more likeable.
+So I started to rebel a little in middle school to become more likable.
 I would crack jokes while the teacher was talking and tried to slack off on my studies a bit.
 I had some wonderful teachers who recognized the shift in me and made time to explain that I could still excel academically and make friends.
 It wasn’t either/or.
 So I embraced my inner goody two-shoes but in a more relaxed manner that allowed me to attract a great group of core friends.

 What do you love to learn about?
 Or, what’s something new you learned recently?